KidoniSoftware/kidoni/content/terminal-power-user.md

 ## TUIs

 Now we're getting into some full-screen terminal applications.
+You can really see the power of the terminal with these tools.

 ### top replacements